 - Start the AppMon Client.

-- Open the System Profile Preferences window for your application.
-Then under System Profiles, right-click your application and choose Edit System Profile.
+- Open the System Profile Preferences dialog box for your application.

 - Enable PHP scripts monitoring.
 To do this, navigate to General settings for your application, and select the PHP check box in the Technology section.